Yustinia/POCOF4-Script/README.md

 ## Installation / Preparation

-1. Either download the `main.py`, `downloader.sh`, and `linefixes.sh` script or use `git clone`
+1. Use `git clone` to download the repository

 ```bash
 git clone https://github.com/Yustinia/POCOF4-Script.git
 ```

-2. Place the 3 scripts — main, downloader, and linefixes — inside the `/data/DNA` directory.
-Create if absent

-3. Give execution permissions to the shell scripts using Termux
+2. Give execution permissions to the shell scripts using Termux

 ```bash
 chmod +x downloader.sh
 chmod +x linefixes.sh
 ```

+3. Do a first run of `main.py` and choose "2" to prepare the fixes

+4. Place the following inside `/data/DNA`.
+Create if absent

+    - downloader.sh
+    - linefixes.sh
+    - main.py
+    - hosfix

 4. Download `python` via Termux using either commands